Table of Contents

 • SBA loan: Backed by the Small Business Administration, SBA loans typically come with better rates and higher loan amounts than traditional and online business loans.

 • Business line of credit: Similar to a credit card, a business line of credit gives you a maximum amount to draw on.
-Once you pay it back, you can continue to use the funds up to the maximum credit limit.
+Once you pay it back, you can generally continue to use the funds up to the maximum credit limit.

 • Equipment loan: An equipment loan is a small business loan used to purchase equipment.
 The equipment acts as collateral, which can sometimes land you a better interest rate.

 • Merchant cash advance: A merchant cash advance allows you to receive funding in exchange for future credit and debit card sales.
-Merchant cash advances technically are not loans, and can be one of the most expensive forms of borrowing.
+Merchant cash advances technically are not loans and can be one of the most expensive forms of borrowing.

 • Invoice factoring: Invoice factoring allows you to sell unpaid invoices to a factoring company.
 You get a percentage upfront, and then once the factoring company collects the payment, you get the remainder minus any fees.
 With invoice factoring, funding is typically fast but can be expensive.